BenchCI Examples¶

 multiple flashing backends

-UART, Modbus RTU, Modbus TCP, and CAN
+UART, Modbus RTU, Modbus TCP, CAN, I2C, and SPI

 GPIO automation, both local and remote